Updated: Mar 3

-There is a reason why stories are written in a specific format and should follow specific models like INVEST that guarantee that the team will be able to implement them as intended by their creators.
+There is a reason why stories are written in a specific format and should follow particular models like INVEST that guarantee that the team will implement them as intended by their creators.

-In many cases, stories reflect an Idea or Vision, but severely fail when it comes to the technical details that the team needs to guide their development activities and testing in particular.
+In many cases, stories reflect an Idea or Vision but severely fail when it comes to the technical details that the team needs to guide their development activities and testing.

 One of the biggest challenges that we want to avoid in Agile testing is teams that treat sprints as “mini-waterfalls” and wait for stories to come to them for testing only at the end of the sprint after the coding.

 Clearly, “mini-waterfalls” are not suitable for the Agile environment.
-They add major risks to the team’s ability to deliver stories that meet the expected quality standards.
+They add significant risks to the team’s ability to deliver stories that meet the expected quality standards.

 Invest in automated tests that guarantee that the code is continuously tested without a dependency on manual testing.

-Testers must be involved in the testing process from the first part of the code that is available for testing.
+Testers must be involved in the testing process from the first part of the available code for testing.

 Developers should start testing at the earliest phases of development to reduce manual effort.